 Mile 43.9 Road crosses Lakina River.

 Mile 60.0 Road ends at the Kennicott River.
-Footbridge for access across the river is pedestrian only, no motorized vehicles are permitted.
+Use bridge for access across the Kennicott River to McCarthy (1/2 mile) and to Kennecott (5 miles).

 Mileposts are based on existing road markers.
 Mileage may vary slightly from vehicle to vehicle.
 Look for signs marking land status changes on both park roads.